Wayne RESA Brand and Style Guide

 Do not rely primarily on images to share information.
 Graphics, like flyers and diagrams, exclude users with vision impairments, as the text on the image cannot be read to them with assistive technology.
 For every graphic that you share online, you must provide a description.

 Alt text is an important element for web accessibility and ADA compliance, as it provides a description of the content of an image for users who cannot see the image.
-Here are some of the most important aspects of alt text for ADA compliance:
+Key aspects include:

-• Be Accurate.
-Alt text should accurately describe the image, and not be misleading or provide false information.
+• Be Accurate: Do not provide misleading or false information.

-• Avoid Redundancy.
-Alt text should not repeat information that is already present in the surrounding text, such as the caption or surrounding paragraph.
+• Avoid Redundancy: Do not repeat information already present in surrounding text.

-• Keep it Short.
-Alt text should be concise and to the point, ideally no more than 125 characters.
+• Keep it Short: Ideally no more than 125 characters.

 Sizing